 Some women take Xanax during pregnancy because they are addicted to the drug.
 Benzodiazepines are highly addictive and bring on withdrawal symptoms when a person stops taking them.
 When patients take them for longer than recommended they may experience lingering psychological symptoms, such as depression.
 They also must step down gradually to avoid dangerous withdrawal symptoms.

-The active ingredient in Xanax can pass through from a woman’s body to that of her unborn child through the placenta.
-The more of this drug a woman takes in, the more her baby also takes.
-Research suggests that benzodiazepines like Xanax can impair the growth process a child goes through during the pregnancy.
+The active ingredient in Xanax passes from a woman’s body to that of her fetus through the placenta.
+The more of the drug a woman takes in, the more her baby also takes.
+Research suggests that benzodiazepines like Xanax impair the growth process a child goes through during the pregnancy.
 Specifically, Xanax and other benzodiazepine drugs can cause a cleft to form between a baby’s nose and upper lip.
-This is a facial deformity that can be corrected with surgery, but the cleft can also extend inside the baby’s mouth, meaning the child won’t be able to eat properly, and surgery must be performed within the first few days of life.
-Putting a small baby through surgery isn’t without risk, and it can be expensive, but women who take Xanax during pregnancy take significant risks.2
+This is a facial deformity corrected with surgery.
+In some cases,the cleft may extend inside the baby’s mouth, meaning the child won’t be able to eat properly, and surgery must be performed within the first few days of life.
+Putting a newborn through surgery isn’t without risk, and it can be expensive.
+Women who take Xanax during pregnancy take significant risks.2

 - Reluctance to nurse

 - Intolerance to cold

 These symptoms tend to wear off, researchers say, but they’re still a concern for babies and the medical teams who care for them.3

 Women who attempt to suddenly stop a Xanax habit during pregnancy may think it’s a good choice for the baby’s health, but this practice can cause seizures and miscarriage.
 It’s vital for women to work with their doctors to end Xanax use before the baby is born.
 Doctors develop a tapering withdrawal program that helps a woman stop the drug safely without losing her baby or her health in the process.